+Paranoid schizophrenia is a serious and chronic psychiatric disorder in which patients experience auditory hallucinations and have delusions of persecution or of grandeur.

-Paranoid schizophrenia is a serious and chronic psychiatric disorder in which patients experience auditory hallucinations (hear voices that others do not) and have delusions of persecution (feelings of being persecuted or plotted against) or of grandeur (such as being famous or even a deity).
+Paranoid schizophrenia is a severe and chronic psychiatric disorder in which patients experience auditory hallucinations (hear voices that others do not) and have delusions of persecution (feelings of being persecuted or plotted against) or of grandeur (such as being famous or even a deity).
 Paranoid schizophrenia is the most common type of schizophrenia, a disorder that impairs a person’s ability to distinguish between real and unreal experiences, think logically, have normal emotional responses and behave appropriately in social situations.

-Risk factors and causes
+Risk Factors and Causes

 Schizophrenia tends to run in families.
-Although it occurs in 1 percent of the general population, it occurs in 10 percent of people who have a first-degree relative (parent, brother or sister) with schizophrenia.
+Although it occurs in 1 per cent of the general population, it occurs in 10 per cent of people who have a first-degree relative (parent, brother or sister) with schizophrenia.
 People with a second-degree relative (aunt, uncle, grandparent or cousin) also develop schizophrenia at higher rates than the general population.
 In addition to genes, environmental factors may play a role, such as factors that may cause mild brain damage in a developing fetus and complications that occur during birth.
 Psychosocial factors, such as stressful conditions, may also contribute to the development of paranoid schizophrenia.

 It appears that schizophrenia is linked to abnormalities in brain chemistry and structure.
-People with schizophrenia appear to have an imbalance of the brain chemicals known as neurotransmitters, which allow nerve cells in the brain to send messages to each other.
+People with schizophrenia seem to have an imbalance of the brain chemicals known as neurotransmitters, which allow nerve cells in the brain to send messages to each other.
 There are multiple neurotransmitters, but dopamine is considered to be the one primarily involved in the development of schizophrenia.
 Others such as serotonin and norepinephrine may also play roles in this disorder.

-Signs and symptoms of paranoid schizophrenia
+Signs and Symptoms of Paranoid Schizophrenia

 The primary symptoms of paranoid schizophrenia are auditory hallucinations (hearing voices that others do not) and delusions (false beliefs that a person holds despite evidence to the contrary) of being persecuted or plotted against.
 Patients may also have grandiose (over-the-top) delusions, which may include themes of jealousy or religion.

-Because they have delusions of being persecuted or plotted against, patients with paranoid schizophrenia may be more prone to suicide.
-They may also be more likely to engage in violent behavior because patients sometimes experience anger in addition to delusions.
+- Because they have delusions of being persecuted or plotted against, patients with paranoid schizophrenia may be more prone to suicide.
+They may also be more likely to engage in violent behaviour because patients sometimes experience anger in addition to delusions.
 If a patient with paranoid schizophrenia commits an act of violence, it is usually directed at a family member and typically takes place at home.

-Because of the nature of the condition, individuals with paranoid schizophrenia are not likely to seek treatment.
+- Because of the nature of the condition, individuals with paranoid schizophrenia are not likely to seek treatment.
 Therefore, loved ones of individuals experiencing signs and symptoms of the disorder must often intervene and report signs and symptoms to a physician on the patent’s behalf.

 The diagnosis of paranoid schizophrenia usually begins with a physical examination that includes a medical history.
-A physician will also inquire about family history of mental illness.
+A physician will also inquire about the family history of mental illness.

 A physician may try to rule out other mental or physical illnesses that may be causing symptoms.
 Blood or urine tests may be conducted to determine whether medications, substance abuse or illness is contributing to symptoms.
 Some infections, cancers, nervous system disorders, thyroid disorders and immune system disorders can produce psychotic symptoms.
 Psychosis may also be a side effect of some medications.